 Here is a brief reminder to understand ISO meaning, camera settings and other hacks, which will also help to define aperture in photography:

 Modern devices focus on objects by themselves.
 In poor lighting conditions, autofocus does not work in a proper way.
 So there is a need to focus manually, losing interesting shots.
 Trying this mode for the first time, it may seem harder, but it provides more control over the image and other settings.
-When shooting a portrait, it is better to focus on model's eyes.
+When shooting a portrait, it is better to focus on the model's eyes.

 This is a general guide you can find all over the web.
 Your personal passions and styles can be considered as well.
 There is a need to develop every skill with experience and practice.
 Sometimes it takes several months, in other situations it takes years.
 But it is worth noting that most professionals have their own understanding of ISO definition, photography plot and exposure.
 Stop searching identical approaches and copying famous styles.
-Try something new and achieve good results, creating own aperture definition, photography concepts and successful settings.
+Try something new and achieve good results, creating your own aperture definition, photography concepts and successful settings.